Want to try it for yourself?

 AI in security analytics offers exponentially greater visibility into the activities going on within the organization by more quickly determining which activities are normal and which could be problematic.
 Capabilities embedded with intelligence technologies, including ML, analyze data from external sources, such as collective threat intelligence reports and vulnerability databases, as well as from within the organization.
 The systems use those analyses to search for and identify patterns that fall outside what they've been taught to recognize as acceptable or safe activities.

 With the help of AI, advanced security analysis can:

-- Establish a baseline of normal activity to model anomalies.
-This applies both for user activity or for network traffic.
+Establish a baseline of normal activity to model anomalies.
+This applies both to user activity and network traffic.

 As noted above, cyber attacks are becoming increasingly difficult to detect.
 Therefore, every organization can benefit from cybersecurity analytics.
 Most businesses today rely on vast amounts of data that need to remain protected.
 There are multiple applications of security analytics that keep networks and customer information protected.

 Monitoring and analyzing network traffic -By combining network traffic monitoring data with other event patterns, analysis quickly spots anomalies and indicates potential attacks.

 Detecting endpoint threats -Endpoints, such as laptops, desktops, and mobile devices, are often entry points for attack.
 By monitoring these endpoints, security analysis can quickly detect any threats targeting any organization endpoints.

 Detecting insider threats -By monitoring employees and online partner behavior, security analysis efficiently detects insider threats.
 Security analytics can analyze user actions for any suspicious behavior within sensitive areas.
 This includes monitoring keystrokes and metadata activities for any user level.